wolfSSL/wolfTPM/README.md

 ## Todo

-* Update to v1.59 of specification.
+* Update to v1.59 of specification (adding CertifyX509)
-* Add HMAC support for "authValue".
+* Inner wrap support for SensitiveToPrivate.
-* Add ECC encrypted salt.
-* Add bound auth session support.
-* Add multiple auth session (nonceTPMDecrypt and nonceTPMEncrypt) support.

 ## Support